Black-Kamelia/Sprinkler/binary-transcoders/Encoders.md

 The two main bricks of this API are the `Encoder` and `EncoderOutput` interfaces.

-Both are functional interfaces, and are used to define the behavior of the encoder and how to output the encoded data, respectively.
-While they have several methods, one only *need* to implement only one in each of them, because the others have default implementations depending on it.
+They are used to define the behavior of the encoder and how to output the encoded data, respectively.
+While they have several methods, only a few need to actually be implemented in each of them, because the others have default implementations depending on them.

 ### Encoder